UX portfolio best practices

 Video Transcript – UX Portfolio Tips

-If you’re a UX designer like me, you’ve probably been told that having a ux portfolio is essential.
+If you’re a UX designer, you’ve probably been told that having a UX portfolio is essential.

 The question is – why?

 Portfolios show hiring managers, product managers, other designers, and others the work you’ve done, so they can assess whether you will be a good fit for their team.
-And if you’re like me — you’ve probably heard a lot of advice on how to build your portfolio and what to include.
+And you’ve probably heard a lot of advice on how to build your portfolio and what to include.

-Today I’m going to focus on what no one told you about portfolios, and especially… how you should present yourself to your dream company.
+Today we’ll focus on what no one told you about UX portfolios, and especially how you should present yourself to your dream company.